JosePizarro3/NERxiv/docs/howtos/create_custom_prompts.md

-# How to Create Custom Prompts
+# How-to: Create Custom Prompts

 This guide shows you how to create and register custom prompts for extracting specific information from scientific papers using the RAG pipeline.